Eagle When She Flies

 Eagle When She Flies is the thirty-first solo studio album by American singer-songwriter Dolly Parton.
 It was released on March 7, 1991, by Columbia Records.
 The album was produced by Steve Buckingham and Gary Smith, with Parton serving as executive producer.
 It continues Parton's return to mainstream country sounds following 1989's White Limozeen.
 The album features collaborations with Lorrie Morgan and Ricky Van Shelton, with additional supporting vocals provided by Vince Gill and Emmylou Harris.
-The album was a commercial success, becoming Parton's first solo album to peak at number one on the Billboard Top Country Albums chart since 1980s 9 to 5 and Odd Jobs.
+The album was a commercial success, becoming Parton's first solo album to peak at number one on the Billboard Top Country Albums chart since 1980s 9 to 5 and Odd Jobs and her last number one charted album until her 2016 album Pure & Simple.
 It was certified Platinum in by the RIAA in 1992.
 The album spawned four singles, the most successful being "Rockin' Years" with Ricky Van Shelton, which topped the Billboard Hot Country Singles & Tracks chart.
 In support of the album, Parton embarked on the Eagle When She Flies Tour, her only concert tour of the 1990s.